hieungo89/health-tracker-vercel/README.md

 ## About the Project

-> This is a web app that allows users to record and track of their health information which includes sleep, exercise, weight, and meals.
+> This web app allows users to record and track their health information, including sleep, exercise, weight, and meals.
-> It also includes:
+> It also has:

 1. Google Authorization for secure access to personal data.
 2. Mobile Integration for phones and tablets.